anwarmamat/cmsc132summer20/memoryManagement/README.md

 # Objectives
 This project will allow you to practice doubly linked lists and familiarize you with some concepts involved with explicit memory management.

-#Background
+# Background
-In order to store information on a computer, continuous memory space must be reserved and marked for certain data.
+In order to store information on a computer, contiguous memory space must be reserved and marked for certain data.
 This process is called Allocation.
 When information is deleted, it is called deallocation, and it marks memory space as free or available for use.
 This project will implement a simplified recreation of this memory management, using a doubly linked list to keep track of what memory is allocated and what memory is free.

 # Manager Class
 The manager class is in charge of handling memory allocation/deallocation and performing the necessary bookkeeping required to do so.
 The constructor of this class